GameDev-One/Godot-UI-Crafts/README.md

 - Find `project.godot` in the folder and select OK.
 - The project should now appear in the project manager.

+# Importing a single Craft

+To import a single UI Craft into your pre-exisiting Godot Project:

+- Clone the Craft into your Godot Project folder by entering in this command to the CMD line:
+  - git clone -b <Craft-release-name> `https://github.com/GameDev-One/Godot-UI-Crafts.git`
+    - Names of the Craft release can be found under the [Release](https://github.com/GameDev-One/Godot-UI-Crafts/releases) section
+- A `*.tscn` file will be the Craft as a scene with an associtated  `*.gd` script

+Or to download them manually:
+- Download the Craft as a ZIP archive from the [Release] section
+- Extract the folder into your Godot Project folder
+- A `*.tscn` file will be the Craft as a scene with an associtated  `*.gd` script

 ## Useful links